ilanschnell/bitarray/doc/reference.rst

 ``unpack(zero=b'\x00', one=b'\x01')`` -> bytes
-   Return bytes containing one character for each bit in the bitarray, using specified mapping.
+   Return bytes that contain one byte for each bit in the bitarray, using specified mapping.